biotope/biotope-element/docs/styling.md

 ```

 This is extremely relevant and useful when you're using webpack or other build tools to load styles
-into your Javascript files.
+into your JavaScript files.
 With this function, `biotope-element` will be able to stringify whatever
 a loader throws at you and print your CSS seamlessly.

 > __📝 Note:__ The `this.createStyle` function is also provided out of the box, like so: